stisa/Clean-Anchor-Theme/README.md

 1. Go to the admin section
 2. Extend
 3. Variables
-4. Add a variable named twitter with your twitter username, w/o @
+4. Add a variable named "twitter" with your twitter username, w/o @

 ### Analytics